RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

     indicated as a time duration.
 - **Sync stopped** - indicates that the synchronization process is currently not running and the user needs to restart it in order for it to continue running.
-This status occurs if the user stops the process, or if certain errors arose that prevent synchronization from continuing without manual intervention.
+This status happens if the user stops the process, or if certain errors arose that prevent synchronization from continuing without manual intervention.
 See more details below.

-The statuses above are displayed for the source database.
+The statuses above are shown for the source database.
 In addition, a timestamp is shown on the source indicating when the last command from the source was executed on the destination.